riyaeliza123/PIT-detection-patterns/documentation.md

 1. Feature engineering - subloc into one-hot encoding
 2. Create a df where the columns are tag_id, subloc_sequence (a list showing the direction of the tag), detection_counts (list of all detection events), dwell_timings(list of all dwell times per detection event).
+3. Remove all cells with Nan values
+4. The goal is to create similarity scores of sorts.
+The magnitude of the score should be able to tell us about the relative movement of the tag.
+This would need multiplication/product operations.
+We have 0s in our dataset that holds meaning (in subloc it means upsteam and in dwell_times it means that the tag did not spend much time there).
+Multiplication could mean that we lose those factors.
+So, replace 0 with a near 0 value like a negative exponent of 1 (0.01 for example), so that we can keep the essence of the value and not lose the factor.
+5. Similarity score is calculated by dividing the dwell time with th detection count.
+This gives us the time for each detection(on average) in seconds.
+Then multiply these values with 0 or 0.01 (downstream/upsteam) based on the subloc_sequence column and sum them to get our "similarity scores".
+6. Sorting the dataframe based on the score helps identify profiles or groups that show similar behaviour.
+Since the scores are inflated and exist in 10,000 - 100,000 range, create a new column by dividing this value by 86400 to convert them into smaller vales.
+What this does is essencially convert seconds into days, thus smaller values.